travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 This adds a particular job to the build matrix which has already been populated.

-This is useful if you want to, only test the latest version of a dependency together with the latest version of the runtime.
+This is useful if you want to only test the latest version of a dependency together with the latest version of the runtime.

 You can use this method to create a job matrix containing only specific combinations.
 For example,